 Function and location of the vagina

-The vagina consists of a very elastic, muscular tube that is lined with a mucus membrane.
+The vagina consists of a very elastic, muscular tube that is lined with a mucous membrane.
 It is the connection to the uterus and is needed for receiving the penis and sperm.
-In addition, it is the birth canal.
+Also, it is the birth canal.

 Through the protruding of the uterine portio vaginalis cervicis into the vagina, the fornix vaginae, the vaginal vault, emerges at the vagina’s upper end.
 In situ, the anterior wall and posterior wall lie close together, so that in cross-section, there is an H-shaped lumen.
 The vagina is firmly attached to the urethra, which is located ventrally to it.

-The vagina’s mucus membrane features many transverse folds as well as a longitudinal torus at the front and the back.
-The vagina’s mucus membrane does not contain glands.
+The vagina’s mucous membrane features many transverse folds as well as a longitudinal torus at the front and the back.
+The vagina’s mucous membrane does not contain glands.
 Instead, it is moistened by the secretion of desquamated epithelium and capillary transudate.
-Bacteria that produce hydroxypropionic acid (Döderlein flora) provide an acid environment with a pH-value of around 4, which is a natural protection against pathogens.
+Bacteria that produce hydroxy propionic acid (Döderlein flora) provide an acid environment with a pH-value of around 4, which is a natural protection against pathogens.

 The Woman’s External Genitalia